sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 While I have a few complaints about OneDrive (primarily, how there is no way to exlcude any folders or filetypes), I'm exceptionally happy.
 It just ***works***.
 It's built-in to Windows directly, the files-on-demand feature is magical, and the pricing is reasonable.
-While, I am stepping outside of the sacred Google ecosystem, it really hasn't been an issue.
-Google Drive isn't as tied into other Google services as much as say Gmail and Calendar and Contacts.
-I still use Google Drive actually for my Pixel backup, since that's built-in to the phone (and it has really saved my ass recently).
+While I am stepping outside of the sacred Google ecosystem, it really hasn't been an issue.
+Google Drive isn't tied into other Google services as much as say Gmail and Calendar and Contacts.
+The only thing I still use Google Drive for, is my Pixel phone backup, since that's built-in to the phone (and it has really saved my ass recently).

 {{< figure src="img/pixel-backup.png" alt="Google Pixel Backup" position="center" style="border-radius: 8px;" caption="Google Pixel Backup" captionPosition="center" >}}